 - Commercial awareness

-The typical tasks of a graduate quantity surveyor
+What are the typical duties of a graduate quantity surveyor?

 As a graduate quantity surveyor you will complete a range of tasks on each project, but they will all involve carrying out some of the same core functions.
 These include: